rexich/dockerific-elk-vm/README.md

 Clone (or download as ZIP) this repository to the host computer.
 Install Docker Engine and Docker Compose.

-Run the script `maintenance/setup.sh` on the host machine with superuser rights (using `sudo`).
+Run the script `maintenance/setup` on the host machine with superuser rights (using `sudo`).
 It will configure `rsyslog` to emit the logs to Logstash, set the necessary `sysctl` tunable for Elasticsearch, configure several `cron` scripts for maintenance tasks, and add a tool called `ls-images` that displays a pretty-printed list of all available Docker images.
-Run `setup.sh --help` for detailed information, including removal.
+Run `maintenance/setup` with no arguments for more information.

 ## Usage